82nd Biennial Convention – June 21-24, 2018

 Please Review Before Registering Your Voting Undergraduate Chapter Delegate!

-Meals – The official voting chapter delegate does not pay the $TBD convention registration fee for his convention meal events.
-Leave the payment section blank on his registration form/online.
-He should bring extra funds for any extra meals outside the set convention meal events.
+Meals – The official voting chapter delegate does not pay the $300 convention registration fee for his convention meal events He should bring extra funds for any extra meals outside the set convention meal events.

 Travel – The General Fraternity will help provide partial travel expenses of the official delegate at the rate of 7 cents per mile, round trip, from the site of his chapter to San Antonio, Texas.
 This means, of course, that any additional travel costs must be borne by the individual, or the chapter, if the members approve.
 The delegate may use his travel allowance toward whatever means of travel he chooses, whether flying or driving.

 Room – A room allowance for the cost of half of a hotel room for three nights’ lodging ($295.96 U.S., including tax), and board expenses, for the official chapter delegate will be provided.
 The travel, room, and board allowance will be provided for the dates of the convention while the delegate is in attendance at the meeting.
-One check for his total allowance amount will be issued in the delegate’s name and sent to him in May prior to the convention.
+One check for his total allowance amount will be issued in the delegate’s name and will be provided to him at the convention.

 Important – If the chapter owes any outstanding payments to General Headquarters after April 30, this amount will be deducted from their delegate’s check and applied to the chapter’s outstanding account.
 The chapter treasurer should then reimburse the delegate for the amount deducted.